-The europeanisation of German energy and climate policy was at the core of the market-driven decarbonisation of the German energy system (FDP, 2016).
-Germany realigned its national policies to reflect the common European Energy Union decarbonisation framework and its policy goal of at least 80% decarbonisation by 2050.
+The europeanisation of German renewable energy policy making was at the core of the market-driven decarbonisation of the German energy system (FDP, 2016).
+Germany realigned its national policies to reflect the shared European Energy Union decarbonisation framework and its policy goal of at least 80% decarbonisation by 2050.
 With arguments of economic efficiency, Germany moved from its role as a frontrunner of renewable expansion and technology development to a hub of electricity and flexibility trade in the common European electricity market.
-This reflected the belief that a shared goal and shared expansion policies, as well as a shared emission trading on the European Union level would facilitate the most cost-efficient transition.
-The main driver of equal opportunities in a pan-European energy transition was a reformed European carbon market with a stringent cap reduction, which resulted in an increasingly strong price signal that induced the retirement of uncompetitive fossil fuel plants, less fossile fuel use in cars with internal combustion engines, and reduced oil and gas heating.
+This reflected the belief that a shared goal and shared expansion policies in the whole European Union would facilitate the most cost-efficient transition.
+The main driver of equal opportunities in a pan-European energy transition was a reformed European carbon market, which resulted in an increasingly strong price signal that induced the retirement of uncompetitive fossil fuel plants, cars with internal combustion engine, and oil and gas heating.

 The increase in carbon prices together with sticking to the energy-only market (FDP, 2016) resulted in a fast decline of the fossil fuel based generation.
 In the 2020s and 2030s, all high-emitting fossil generation, i.e. coal and lignite, were retired from the market, as the high carbon price made them unprofitable.
-The relative importance of less carbon-emitting natural gas plants increased, especially to produce power in times of high prices, including scarcity price times.
+The relative importance of less carbon-emitting natural gas plants increased to flexibly produce in times of high prices.
 In 2050, the most flexible fossil fuel plants were still operated profitably when power prices were high, despite the carbon price (FDP, 2017a).
-Moreover, CCS projects were permitted and used, to the extent that they were economically profitable, for emissions reduction driven by the carbon price (FDP, 2019) - allowing German companies to develop this technology for export.
-In the market logic, shutting down depreciated nuclear power plants providing cheap low-carbon energy, was counter-logical, but since the legislation to phase them out was already in place and the public opinion demanded it, the German nuclear exit strategy was successfully concluded by the end of 2022.
+In the market logic, shutting down depreciated nuclear power plants was not counter-logical, but since the legislation to phase them out was already in place and the public opinion demanded it, the German nuclear exit strategy was successfully concluded by the end of 2022.
 No new nuclear capacities were added, as they were not competitive without state support - and support was not acceptable in the market-driven power sector transformation.

-The expansion of fluctuating renewables was slow in the first half of the 2020s, because German technology-specific support schemes that were considered economically inefficiency were abandoned by the government, so as to not interfere with the workings of the market.
+The expansion of fluctuating renewables was slow in the first half of the 2020s, because German technology specific support schemes that were considered economically inefficiency were abandoned by the government altogether so as to not interfere with the workings of the market (Fondel et al., 2012).
 The high and increasing carbon price, together with increasing electricity prices as conventional generators left the system, made renewables increasingly competitive and resulted in a boom of fluctuating renewables starting in the second half of the 2020 all the way through the 2030s and 2040s.
-Since regulation for onshore wind was complicated with distance requirements to ensure public acceptance (ban on new wind turbines near buildings closer that 10x the height) there was a slower expansion of this technology than of PV (FDP, 2017a).
+Since regulation for onshore wind was complicated with distance requirements to ensure public acceptance (ban on new wind turbines near buildings closer that 10x the height) there was a slower expansion of this technology than for PV (FDP, 2017a).
 As costs became competitive, there was a boom in off-shore wind in the 2020s, aided by the new national North-South grid connections.
 The incumbent big four and other large European utilities secured the largest share of the market and the new renewable assets (FDP, 2015) and made use of the possibilities of the internal electricity market to balance the grid with imports of cheap fluctuating renewables from other Member States.
 Regarding domestic dispatchable renewables, there were only capacity additions where they were competitive with traded intermittent renewables.
 The existing biomass and hydropower generators were optimised to provide flexibility and make use of the high prices during scarcity events (FDP, 2017a).